pppss102/microprocessor/ReadMe.txt

 Define the type of the Processor at the start of the file, N for natural, F for forced

-you must write the line of each line of code at the start comment by putting ;--Comment anywhere in the line(Compiler removes spaces and makes everything capitalized because I'm lazy and fuck you)
+you must write the line of each line of code at the start comment by putting ;--Comment anywhere in the line
 To do multiple things in a single line separate the functions by ;
 Do not put ; at the end of the line
 12; LL1(E); CL1(F); --Shift E Left, F Cyclicly